liii-p/liii-p/README.md

 - 👋 Hi, my name is Lianna!
-- 👀 I’m interested in Front-end development with React!
+- 👀 I'm a Quality Assurance & Automation Testing Engineer!
 - 🌱 I’m currently learning Python and how to build UI with WPF XAML :) as well as QA and Automation Testing
 - 📫 Contact me on LinkedIn!
 https://www.linkedin.com/in/lianna-pyman